-Product remediation provisions includes remediation projects acquired as part of the MLC acquisition.
-These remediation projects were commenced under NAB ownership and are a component of the completion net asset process with NAB pursuant to the Share Sale & Purchase Agreement.
+Product remediation provisions include remediation projects acquired as part of the MLC acquisition.
+These remediation projects were commenced under National Australia Bank Ltd (NAB) ownership and are a component of the completion net asset process with NAB pursuant to the Share Sale & Purchase Agreement.

 During the year, the purchase price allocation relating to the MLC acquisition was finalised.
-An adjustment of \$13.8m was made in relation to product remediation and prior period balance has been restated.
+An adjustment of \$13.8m was made in relation to product remediation and the prior period balance has been restated.